archzaq/Jamf/JamfCommands.md

 sudo jamf policy -event managementFixOld
 ```
 #### Description
 Using a temporary admin account and the logged in user's secure token, this policy attempts to fix any issues that may exist with the management account.
-Ensures the username, password, admin permissions, and secure token status of the management account are correct
+Ensures the username, password, admin permissions, and secure token status of the management account are correct<br />
 **Log Location:** `/var/log/management_Fix.log`
 #### Steps
 1. Create `temp_management` account